MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-kiosk-enroll.md

 2. Locate your profile in the list, and then select the **More** (**...**) menu that's next to it.
 3. Select **View enrollment token**.

 The token appears as a 20-digit string and a QR code.
 Use this token to enroll devices via the mechanisms described in [Enroll dedicated, fully managed, or corporate-owned work profile devices](android-dedicated-devices-fully-managed-enroll.md).
+At the time of enrollment, the device user is prompted for the enrollment token.
+You can provide the string or QR, as long as it's supported by the Android OS and version of the enrolling device.

 ### Replace, remove, or export token